javadevelopr/borderAnalysis/README.md

 ```
 See the [notes from the Bureau of Transportation Statistics](https://data.transportation.gov/Research-and-Statistics/Border-Crossing-Entry-Data/keg4-3bc2) for more information on each field.

-Here's a brief description of the important fields:
+The important fields:
 * `Border`: Designates what border was crossed
 * `Date`: Timestamp indicating month and year of crossing
 * `Measure`: Indicates means, or type, of crossing being measured (e.g., vehicle, equipment, passenger or pedestrian)
 * `Value`: Number of crossings

 ## Expected Output
-* Sum the total number of crossings (`Value`) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
+* The sum the total number of crossings (`Value`) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
-* Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of `Border` and `Measure`, or means of crossing.
+* Running Monthly averages of total crossings, rounded to the nearest whole number, for that combination of `Border` and `Measure`, or means of crossing.

-For example, given the sample input file above, the correct output file would be:
+For example, given the sample input above, the correct output would be:

 ```
 Border,Date,Measure,Value,Average